-Taking carbamazepine tablets or chewable tablets with certain other medicines may cause side effects or affect how well they work.
+Taking Carbamazepine Extended-Release Tablets with certain other medicines may cause side effects or affect how well they work.
 Do not start or stop other medicines without talking to your healthcare provider.

 Know the medicines you take.
 Keep a list of them and show it to your healthcare provider and pharmacist when you get a new medicine.